 To help, we’ve compiled this list of the nine best time tracking software for small businesses.
 Below, we share what types of small business each app is best for, what unique features each offers, and how they compare on price.

-1. Buddy Punch – Best for affordability and ease of use
+1. Buddy Punch – Best employee time tracking software for affordability and ease of use

 Key features